 “Why are you even thinking about them?”
 He nudged her with his knee, and fireworks exploded across her skin.

 He would never get it, she realized.
-As the face of boy band ESX, he had stopped working for what he wanted.
+As the face of the boy band ESX, he had stopped working for what he wanted.
 With Perpetual Smile, she hadn’t so much as slowed down.
 It didn’t matter that both of their record labels had treated them like stars, sending limos and catering their shows.
 ESX had been an easy ticket into the music industry for Koty.
-She wondered, if she got things rolling with South of Forever, the pressure would be too much for him to handle.
+She wondered if once she got things rolling with South of Forever, the pressure would be too much for him to handle.
 Then again, she surmised, maybe he was right and she needed to think more positively.